thunderbird/webext-docs/index.rst

 __ https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises

 The documentation for the APIs listed in the left side panel is generated automatically from Thunderbird's schema files.
-The `webext-schemas <https://github.com/thunderbird/webext-schemas>`__ repository can be used to obtain a copy of the relevant files.
+The `webext-schemas <https://github.com/thunderbird/webext-annotated-schemas>`__ repository can be used to obtain a copy of the relevant files.

 .. toctree::
   :hidden:
-  :caption: API reference
+  :caption: Thunderbird API reference

   accounts
   action